DrM4r1o/gmail-chat-to-gpt/README.md

 - This script assumes each message has a unique ID.
 If a message does not have an ID, modify the script to detect new messages by a different method.
 - Be cautious with continuous use, as repeated automatic openings of new tabs can quickly clutter your browser.

+> [!WARNING]
+> To use this script properly, **you must allow pop-ups** in your browser.
+> The script opens a new tab with each new message to send it to ChatGPT, so make sure that your browser is set to **allow pop-ups** for the site you're using.